Skip to content

 Use this order before connecting:

-Allocation sizeA good strategy can still be too large for your account
+Allocation sizeWhat loss would the old drawdown create on my account?A good strategy can still be too large for your balance

 Do not skip the boring checks.
 They are where most of the useful information lives.